NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/08_paths.md

 <!--
 ### Simulator
-Every processor needs it's own simulator for verification.
+Every processor needs its own simulator for verification.

 ### Software
 What good is a processor without software that can run on it?